Skip to content

 update

-Provides chained update operations, allowing methods to be called consecutively to build update conditions.
+Provides chain-style update operations, allowing you to chain method calls to build update conditions.

 UpdateChainWrapper<T> update();

-// Chained update - lambda style.
+// Chain-style update (lambda).
 Note: Kotlin is not supported

 LambdaUpdateChainWrapper<T> lambdaUpdate();